Constitution Day (Norway): Military participation

 The day is celebrated as a people's day, with limited military participation.

 The Royal Guard performs on the main street of the capital city, Oslo.
 During the parade, the Guard display their drill and musical skills.
 The marching band of the Royal Guard also attend the children's parade in central Oslo together with the schools' own marching bands, their black uniforms and impeccable drill being a very popular part of the Oslo parade.

 Forsvarets Musikkorps Vestlandet (Norwegian Armed Forces' Music Corps Western Norway), followed by parts of the military defence is participating in the parade of Bergen.

-An inclusive holiday
+Inclusion of immigrants

 The former Norwegian president of parliament Jo Benkow noted that the day has increasingly become a celebration of Norway's growing ethnic diversity.

 Several factors have probably contributed to the inclusive nature of the celebration: